Giuliao/my_experiment/README.md

 ![TEST](./assets/result1.png)
 # my_experiment
-- these code are reimplemented from the papers that writen by Heath J. LeBlanc and so on
+- these codes are reimplemented from the papers that writen by Heath J. LeBlanc and so on
 ## 1.CheckRobustness.py
 - the input file is data/data3.in
 - this algo has implemented how to judge the robustness of a network